Nde-Code/MeteoritesAPI/README.md

 The project is a [Cloudflare Workers](https://workers.cloudflare.com/) application that uses the Cloudflare runtime called [Workerd](https://github.com/cloudflare/workerd).
 The setup and code are not very different from a Node.js or Deno project, but there are a few things to keep in mind.

 So, for that, I provide documentation here: [https://github.com/Nde-Code/meteorites-v2/docs/docs.md](docs/docs.md)

+As explained above, this API works on data, and I designed something highly optimized.
+However, with limited resources, I had to make choices and reduce the dataset a little bit.
+Here are the different databases you can use if you deploy the project on your own instance:

+- The entire database (33K entries): [meteorites_complete.json](data/meteorites_complete.json)

+- The medium dataset (15K entries, reduced by *grid filtering*): [meteorites_medium.json](data/meteorites_medium.json)

+- The small dataset **(used)** (8.5K entries, reduced by *grid filtering*): [meteorites_small.json](data/meteorites_small.json)

+> The small dataset is probably the best choice because the complete meteorites dataset contains a lot of noise.
+It depends on what you want to do with the project, but for statistics/visualization, the small dataset is likely the most suitable option.

 ## 📄 License: